Asia and Middle East leaders preview 2025 trends

 CEO, Australia & New Zealand

-Australia has 18 Free Trade Agreements with more than 20 countries
+Australia has 18 Free Trade Agreements with more than 20 countries.

 Will Australia and New Zealand companies boost their outbound investment in Asia?